kema-dev/kema-dev/README.md

 </h2>

 <div align=center>
-<p>:eyes: Privacy is a very big concern for me, I try to make people aware of the importance of preserving it and to recommend them appropriate software.
-I plan to make a privacy guide in the future<p>
+<p>:eyes: Privacy is very important to me, I try to make people aware of the importance of preserving it and to recommend them appropriate software<p>

 <p>:honey_pot: I am passionate about cyber security and try to be up to date with latests news about it</p>